DhakiWeere09/AutoLoader/README.md

 /*
 -------------------------------------------------------------------------------------------------------------------------------
-~ AUTOLOADER is a JS script designed to keep a web page refreshed and updated in given intervals .
+~ AUTOLOADER is a JS Plugin designed to keep a web page refreshed and updated in given intervals .
 ~ Autoloader is designed to be a plug and play type javascript plugin which has NO effect on the page DOM or Functionality.
 ~ AutoLoader heavily relies on COOKIES to keep track of neccasary variables and program states.
 So disbling or limiting the use of cookies CAN affect Autoloader's functionality.